Kenya and Tanzania Safari Tour — Masai Mara, Serengeti and Ngorongoro Crater

 • Airport / parks / airport transfers

-• Kenya – Tanzania border transfer
+• Kenya – Tanzania overland border transfer

-• Transfers in Zanzibar (in case of extension)
+• Transfers in Zanzibar (if extension selected)

 • Spanish-speaking local guide in Kenya and Tanzania